AdobeDocs/campaign-web.en/help/v8/advanced-settings/send-using-waves.md

     >[!CAUTION]
     >
-    >Make sure the last waves do not exceed the delivery deadline, which is defined in the **[!UICONTROL Validity]** tab.
-Otherwise some messages might not be sent.
-[Learn more](delivery-settings.md#validity)
+    >Make sure the last waves do not exceed the delivery deadline, defined in the [Validity](delivery-settings.md#validity) tab, otherwise some messages might not be sent.
+A specific typology control rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
+Learn more on control rules in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/control-rules.html).
     >
     >You must also allow enough time for retries when configuring the last waves.
 [Learn more](delivery-settings.md#retries)

 1. To monitor your sends, go to the [delivery logs](../monitor/delivery-logs.md).
 You can see the deliveries that were already sent in the processed waves (**[!UICONTROL Sent]** status) and the deliveries to be sent in the remaining waves (**[!UICONTROL Pending]** status).

-A specific typology control rule, **[!UICONTROL Wave scheduling check]**, ensures that the last wave is planned before the delivery validity limit.
-Campaign typologies and their rules are configured in the **[!UICONTROL Typology]** tab of the delivery settings.
-Learn more on control rules in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/automation/campaign-optimization/control-rules.html).

 ## Schedule multiple waves of the same size {#waves-same-size}